geekygirldawn/k8s_data/README.md

 # k8s_data

+This is a poorly named repo that has expanded beyond the original intention.

-This repo contains scripts to gather various bits of data from Kubernetes along with some datasets under a creative commons license.
+This repo contains scripts to gather various bits of data from a few CNCF projects along with some datasets under a creative commons license.

 The datasets can be found in the [datasets](datasets) directory.